 I know this is apparently overwhelmingly popular with parents, but since you advise bringing up the cultural impact of constant surveillance on innocent people I would like to at least try to do that and see if it makes a difference.
 Can you direct me to any studies on this, particularly where schools and such young children are involved?
 Also, are there any studies on the effectiveness – or lack thereof – of surveillance cameras in schools?
 I know they did nothing at Columbine.

 Response: Send us an email and ask for a copy of our March 2008 issue and October 2008 issue, which documented the studies done.

 The consensus was that there is scant evidence of effectiveness.
 The U.S. Department of Justice said in 2006, “While there is a general perception among system managers and the public that video surveillance cameras are effective in preventing crime, actual evidence is more difficult to find.”

 From Zanesville, Ohio: Are there chief privacy officers in the states?

-Response: We count five: Joanne McNabb is director of California’s Office of Privacy Protection in the Department of Consumer Affairs.
+Response: As of 2009, we count five: Joanne McNabb is director of California’s Office of Privacy Protection in the Department of Consumer Affairs.
 Laurie Beyer-Kropuenske is director of the Information Policy Analysis Division in the Minnesota Department of Administration, which enforces the state’s privacy law affecting all levels of government.